assen-totin/cdn/README.md

 - Read the first N letters of the file ID generated above (where N is the depth of the CDN tree).
 - Use each of these N letters as one directory level.
 - Place the file in the resulting path.
-- Example: with depth of 4, file ID `abcdef0123456789` must be placed at path `/a/b/c/d/abcdef0123456789` inside the CDN root (note that the first N letters are *not* removed form the file name, they just for the path - this is how path will be determined when the CDN needs to serve the file).
+- Example: with depth of 4, file ID `abcdef0123456789` must be placed at path `/a/b/c/d/abcdef0123456789` inside the CDN root (note that the first N letters are *not* removed form the file name, they just form the path - this is how path will be determined when the CDN needs to serve the file).

 ### Example

-See Examples below.
+The `examples` directory contains a sample file upload server in NodeJS.

 # File deletion

-To delete a file from the filesystem, issue the same request as for getting a file, but use DELETE HTTP method.
+To delete a file from the filesystem, issue the same request as for downloading the file, but use DELETE HTTP method.

-NB: The metadata for the file will be deleted when using SQL authorisation or MongoDB.
-In al other cases the authorisation body should delete the metadata (when the `http_method` in the authorisation request is set to `DELETE`).
+NB: The metadata for the file will be deleted when using internal authorisation, SQL authorisation or MongoDB.
+In all other cases the authorisation body should delete the metadata (the `http_method` in the authorisation request will be set to `DELETE`).

 # Examples

 `unix_socket_server.js` is an example Unix socket server in Node.js which can be used as a skeleton for creating an authorisation body.
 It contains the necessary code minus the actual authorisation part.
+The server can easily be adapted to use TCP socket.

 `file_upload.js` is an example HTTP server in Node.js which can be used as a skeleton for creating an upload service for the CDN.
 It contains the necessary code minus the authorisation of the upload and the writing of the metadata.